TeamUndefined2023/GlobalVoice/README.md

-🤩About The Project🤠
+# 🤩About The Project🤠

 Use Case: Empowering  persons who can't talk with Global Voice Video Calling Web App 🌟

-Introducing Global Voice, the revolutionary video calling web app tailored to empower and bridge the gap of communication between individuals who can't talk .
+Introducing Global Voice, the revolutionary video calling web app tailored to empower and bridge the gap of communication between individuals who can't talk and the persons who can talk  .
 At its core, Global Voice is driven by the promise of gesture-enhanced communication – a groundbreaking feature that enables a more expressive and immersive way of connecting. 💪

 ## Global Voice Web App: Overview 🌐🗣️